JosephArmas/side-quest/README.md

 Crash Course Python(Google 2022)

 ### **Experience**
 I served as a team leader for a duration of a year and adhered to the scrum process to faciliate my group's workflow.
 I acquired extensive experience in using Linux for 5 years, MacOs and Windows for 2 years.
 Throughout my undergraduate studies, I gained proficiency in C#, .NET Framework, Java, Python, HTML, CSS, JavaScript, SQL, Virtual Machines and Cloud.
-Most importantly, I learned to collaborate with other developers and integreate SOLID principles in codebase to ensure it remains maintainable, scalable and extensible.
+A key aspect of my experience involved the developement of critical thinking skills applied to problem-solving, as well as the ability to collaborate with other developers and integreate SOLID principles in codebase to ensure it remains maintainable, scalable and extensible.

 ### **Tech Stack**
 LAMP & Microsoft Stack